1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 What Publishers Need to Do About TCF 2.0?

-For publishers who are managing consent in-house, the IAB Europe has gathered all the required resources on its site.
+For publishers who are managing consent in-house, IAB Europe has gathered all the required resources on its site.
 Such publishers need to register as a CMP in the TCF.
 We recommend going through the webinars conducted by IAB for complete guidance on the transformation from version 1 to version 2.

 What’s Next?

-The TCF v1.1 was depleted on August 15.
-Its consent strings will be invalid after 30th September 2020.
-All publishers should make sure that they are following the new framework.
-Check whether your CMP has adopted the new framework, contact your SSPs, and check whether they are receiving the new consent signals properly from your site.
-Any publisher who is not updating to the new system should be ready to witness a huge fall in revenue.
+Check whether your CMP has adopted the new framework, contact your SSPs, and check whether they receive the new consent signals properly from your site.
+Any publisher not updating the new system should be ready to witness a huge fall in revenue.
 Keep in mind that TCF 2.0 is not backward compatible.